 It’s a well known fact that New Orleans will celebrate just about anything.
 Decorations and costumes are out for the traditional American holidays- Christmas, New Year’s and Holloween; but every February New Orleans throws one of the best parties in the world-Mardi Gras.
 Mardi Gras is the culmination of New Orleans Carnival season which starts on January 6; I recommend you get your party on during one of the many smaller local parades throughout January and February.
 Miss Mardi Gras season completely but still want to be a part of the festivities?
 Stop by one of New Orleans’ several Mardi Gras museums including Mardi Gras World, The Backstreet Cultural Museum and The Presbytère .

 Cafe du Monde

 A stop at Cafe du Monde is a must for any visit to New Orleans.
 The original cafe, located near the French Market, has been operating since 1862.
 Known for two things – beignets, square doughnuts covered in powdered sugar, and coffee laced with chicory served black or au lait.
-Lines can be long to get your beignet fix but move quickly.
+Lines to get your beignet fix can be long but move quickly.
 Take your beignets to go or grab a table and enjoy your bites of fried, airy deliciousness with a view of Jackson Square.

 Stanley, located near Jackson Square, serves up elevated American and Creole comfort food.
 Since the good times in New Orleans roll long into the night Stanley offers its signature breakfast menu all day.
 My favorite?
 The Beaux Bridge Benedict, French bread topped with housemade boudin, gooey American cheese and two perfectly poached eggs.